AdobeDocs/experience-manager-65.en/help/sites-developing/developing-with-crxde-lite.md

 Please refer to the overview documentation for more information on the different development environments that are available.

 CRXDE Lite is embedded into AEM and enables you to perform standard development tasks in the browser.
-With CRXDE Lite, you can create a project, create and edit files (like .jsp and .java), folders, templates, components, dialogs, nodes, properties and bundles while logging and integrating with SVN.
+With CRXDE Lite, you can create a project, create and edit files (like .jsp and .java), folders, templates, components, dialogs, nodes, properties and bundles while logging.
 CRXDE Lite is recommended when you do not have direct access to the AEM server, when you develop an application by extending or modifying the out-of-the-box components and Java bundles or when you do not need a dedicated debugger, code completion and syntax highlighting.

 >[!NOTE]
 >
->By default, all AEM users can access CRXDE Lite.
-If desired, [configure ACLs](/help/sites-administering/security.md#permissions-and-acls) for the following node so that only developers can access CRX DE Lite:
->
->`/libs/granite/crxde`
+>From AEM 6.5.5.0 onwards, anonymous access of CRXDE Lite is not possible anymore.

 >[!NOTE]
 >